This blog is based on an interview with Robbie Richards that originally appeared on the Stream Creative Marketing Blog.

 I also use Screaming Frog when it comes to doing site crawls and content audits.
 I use URL Profiler to pull down data points from different third-party sources, and then I also use Mailshake for running my outreach.
 I used Buzzstream in the past, but I found that the scale of the campaigns we were running didn’t really justify the added expense.
 It’s a great tool, though.

 For tracking and measurements, I use Google Data Studio quite a bit.
 It allows us to pull data in from a lot of other sources outside of just the normal Google suite.
 Google Data Studio has been very helpful for us in creating clean reports.
 We try to stay as bottom-line focused as we can because a lot of clients get really fixated on vanity metrics.
 But it’s leads and the quality of those leads that matters most.

 We’re excited to have you speak at Experience Inbound in early June 2018.
 What can attendees expect?

 Yes – I’m looking forward to it!
 I'm going to be talking on some of the stuff that we've touched on here, but we'll go a lot deeper.
 I believe people who attend will get some good takeaways from it.

 Want to hear more from Robbie about SEO strategies?
 Watch the entire interview here, and join him at Experience Inbound held June 5th at Miller Park (Milwaukee) and June 6th at Lambeau Field (Green Bay).

-Lucie Hennetier is an inbound marketing assistant at Weidert Group, where she coordinates content, marketing automation campaigns, and a variety of other projects.
+Lucie Hennetier was an inbound marketing assistant at Weidert Group, where she coordinated content, marketing automation campaigns, and a variety of other projects.
 Originally from France, Lucie is trilingual (English, French, and Spanish) and worked as a brand manager for an Australian start-up before venturing to the United States.